Popular Income Tax Scams

 We’ve written about the most popular scam making the rounds, where an individual pretending to be an IRS agent calls a taxpayer and demands immediate payment of thousands of dollars to prevent the taxpayer from being arrested.
 While this is the most common income tax scam at the moment, it’s far from the only one.
 Below, we’ll cover a few of the other income tax scams that are out there so that you’ll be warned ahead of time about how to best avoid them.
+Popular Income Tax Scams

 Phishing email messages – Phishing messages aren’t new, but they tend to become more prevalent at tax time.
 A “phishing” email message is one that appears to be from some legitimate business entity, such as your bank or the IRS, demanding something from you.
 In the case of the IRS income tax scam, you might receive an email message that appears to be from the IRS, telling you that you either owe money or that you are due a refund.
 In either case, you’ll be directed to click on a link in the message that will take you to a Website where you can resolve the matter.
 The Website may look just like the real IRS Website, but these are actually elaborate fakes.
 Once you get to the site, you will likely be asked for some personal information that the scammer can use to steal from you, such as your Social Security number or a credit card number.
 The actual IRS will never send email messages to taxpayers, or will they call on the phone.
 Actual IRS inquiries will be sent by mail, with instructions to call the agency yourself.
+Popular Income Tax Scams

 Stolen refunds – We’ve written about this one before, and in this case, the thieves are stealing from the IRS, but inconveniencing you in the process.
 With the stolen refund income tax scam, criminals simply file fraudulent tax returns using the names and Social Security numbers of other people, claiming huge refunds.
 They usually do this early in the tax season, before most taxpayers have a chance to file.
 These income tax scams are usually uncovered when the taxpayer who has been victimized attempts to file their return, only to have the IRS reject it because a return in that individual’s name has already been filed.
 While individual tax refunds might consist of a few thousand dollars, many thieves have been filing thousands of false returns, resulting in millions of dollars in refunds.
 Problems in IRS data infrastructure make this a difficult problem to fix, and it may be years before a reliable solution is put in place.
+Popular Income Tax Scams

 Taxpayer/Tax Preparer Scams – Some tax preparers will work with taxpayers to jointly defraud the government by agreeing to file false documents on the taxpayer’s behalf in order to inflate the amount of the refund.
 In these cases, the taxpayer and the preparer usually agree to split the amount of the extra refund.
 This, like the income tax scam listed above, may involve adjusting or altering a 1099 or W2 form.
 Again, if you sign the form, you’re liable for the form’s accuracy and could face penalties or jail.
+Popular Income Tax Scams

-The no tax scam – Perhaps the biggest income tax scam of all is the one where taxpayers are convinced that they aren’t actually required to pay income taxes at all.
+The no-tax scam – Perhaps the biggest income tax scam of all is the one where taxpayers are convinced that they aren’t required to pay income taxes at all.
 There are many arguments for this and they’re too long to list.
 All of them have one thing in common – no court has ever ruled in favor of a taxpayer who claimed that he was not obligated by law to pay Federal income taxes.
 Thousands of people have tried it and the result is always the same – they end up paying the taxes anyway and often go to jail.